Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Experiments

+{ FEFA can be attached to any backbone network that uses spectrograms as input.
+This makes FEFA a simple standalone module that is independent of the DNN architectures used for performing speaker representation learning.} We select three popular CNN architectures as the backbones in which to integrate FEFA and its different configurations.
+The choice of these backbones is based on a survey of the literature to identify the common architectures used for audio-representation learning \cite{hajavi2019deep, xie2019utterance, chung_voxceleb, nagrani_VoxCeleb, gulati2020conformer, bian2019self, kye2021supervised, india2021attention_speaker, xie2019speech, cai2018speaker, yadav2020frequency, vydana2017residual, celano2021resnet, mamyrbayev2020end, hajibabaei2018unified, hajavi2021siamese, tedd2021fluent}.
+The models proposed in these studies use architectures based on the selected backbone models and they are often compared to these backbone networks in their experiments.

-The first model used in our experiments is the VGG-based model proposed in \cite{nagrani_VoxCeleb}, which consists of 5 convolution layers accompanied by 3 maxpooling layers.
-The utterance-level aggregation is done using a global-average-pooling and the final embedding is acquired using a fully connected layer with ReLU activation.
+The first backbone CNN used in our experiments is the VGG-based model proposed in \cite{nagrani_VoxCeleb}, which consists of 5 convolution layers accompanied by 3 maxpooling layers.
+The utterance-level aggregation is done using a global-average-pooling and the final embedding is acquired using an FC layer with ReLU activation.

 The second network that we use in this experiment is the ResNet-based model proposed in \cite{xie2019utterance}.
 This model consists of 35 convolution layers used in the form of residual blocks.
-The shortcuts integrated in residual blocks help the model convey the learning gradients throughout the pipeline of the model more easily, which in turn aids the model to learn faster and more efficiently.
-This also enables the model to provide better queries for the FEFA module.
-Complete details about the hyper-parameters and implementation details can be found in \cite{xie2019utterance}.
+The shortcuts integrated in residual blocks help the model convey the learning gradients throughout the pipeline of the model more easily, which in turn aids the model to learn faster and more effectively.
+This also enables the model to provide better queries for FEFA.
+The complete details about the hyper-parameters of this backbone can be found in \cite{xie2019utterance}.

 The final network used in our experiments is SEResNet.
 Similar to the ResNet model, the SEResNet consists of residual blocks.
 The formation of blocks and number of parameters used in the SEResNet is similar to a ResNet with an addition of a Squeeze-and-Excitation (SE) module \cite{hu2018squeeze}.
 The SE module uses a global pooling layer to extract channel information inside the residual blocks.
-The channel information is then projected onto a latent space using 2 FCNs, a ReLU activation function, and a Sigmoid activation function.
+The channel information is then projected onto a latent space using 2 FC layers, a ReLU activation function, and a Sigmoid activation function.
 The resulting representation is then multiplied across channels of the ID block.

-\textbf{Training:} For training the backbone networks with the added FEFA, we used a recent technique to adjust the learning rate throughout the process.
-The cyclical learning rate proposed in \cite{smith2017cyclical} helps the model to achieve a better convergence by changing the learning rate periodically and preventing the model from getting trapped in local minima.